MiningMark48/Pearcel-Mod/README.md

 ***

+## Mod Packs
+You are welcome to use this mod in your mod pack as long as credit is provided.
+Doing so, please review our [license](#license).

+Example of giving credit: `Pearcel Mod by MiningMark48`

+***

 ## Issues
 If any issues are found within this mod, they can be posted on the issue tracker, which can be found [here](https://waffle.io/MiningMark48/Pearcel-Mod).